Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Example Spin Systems

 It follows that we can characterize the entanglement between subsystems A and B using linear entropy as defined in Eq.~\eqref{l_ent}:

-Now we can fully characterize the system at time $t$, we then consider the application of a local GHZ Hamiltonian $ H_{A} = \Omega' \sigma_1^x \sigma_2^x$ on subsystem A for some time $t'$.
+Now that we can fully characterize the system at time $t$, we consider the subsequent application of a local GHZ Hamiltonian $ H_{A} = \Omega' \sigma_1^x \sigma_2^x$ on subsystem A for some time $t'$.
 The spin-squeezing parameter for subsystem A is given by:

-Minimizing $\xi_{A}^2$ with respect to $\phi'$ to find the optimal evolution time $t'$ gives the maximum spin squeezing allowed in subsystem A:
+Minimizing $\xi_{A}^2$ with respect to $\phi'$ to find the optimal evolution time $t'$, gives the maximum spin squeezing allowed in subsystem A:

-Plots of $S_{AB}$, $\xi_{AB}^2$, and $\xi_{\text{KU},A,min}^2$ as functions of $t$ are shown in Fig.~\ref{fig:simple_H}(a).
+Plots of $S_{AB}$, $\xi_{AB}^2$, and $\text{min}(\xi_{A}^2)$ as functions of $t$ are shown in Fig.~\ref{fig:simple_H}(a).
 The linear entropy in Eq.~\eqref{mix} can be then rewritten in the form:

 which is monotonic for $\text{min}(\xi_{A}^2)\in[0,1]$ as illustrated in Fig.~\ref{fig:simple_H}(b).
-In this simple example, we show that the total spin-squeezing parameter of the system is time-independent so it fails to predict bipartite entanglement between A and B. However, the minimum squeezing parameter for A shows a monotonic relation with the linear entropy, showing a clear advantage of our protocol.
-For instance, if we are interested in characterizing a state resulting from the evolution under $H_{AB}$ for a time $t$, and we can repeat this state preparation with high accuracy, we might then subsequently evolve with $H_A$ for a given time $t'$ after which the spin squeezing parameter is determined.
-By varying $t'$ we find the minimum squeezing of $\xi_{A}^2$ which can be used to determine $S_{L, AB}$ through Eq.~\eqref{GHZLin}.
-It is in this sense that our protocol utilizes the property of generalized monogamy of entanglement we proposed to quantify the entanglement of A and B.
+In this simple example, we showed that the total spin-squeezing parameter of the system is time-independent, failing to predict the bipartite entanglement between A and B. However, the minimum squeezing parameter for A shows a monotonic relation with the linear entropy, illustrating a clear usage of our protocol.
+For instance, if we are interested in characterizing a state resulting from the evolution under $H_{AB}$ for a time $t$, and we can repeat this state preparation with high accuracy, we could estimate the minimum value of $\xi_{A}^2$ by measuring subsystem A for different evolution times $t'$. $\text{min}(\xi_{A}^2)$ can then be used to determine $S_{L, AB}$ through Eq.~\eqref{GHZLin}.
+This is how our protocol exploits the property of the generalized monogamy of entanglement we proposed earlier to quantify the entanglement between A and B.

 In terms of efficiency, our protocol still requires the repeated preparation of the state we want to characterize, just as for quantum state tomography.
 Nonetheless, the number of realizations might be reduced by an efficient choice of the different values of $t'$.
 This could speed up the protocol considerably as long as the profile of $\xi_{A}^2(t)$ has some periodicity and not too many local minima.